Need to talk? Call 1800 882 436.

 Key facts

-• A midwife is a health professional trained to provide you with support and care during pregnancy, labour and birth.
+• A midwife is a health professional who is trained to provide you with support and care during pregnancy, labour and birth.

 • Midwives help you to stay healthy in pregnancy.

-• If no complications arise, midwives are the main professionals who support you during a birth with little intervention.
+• Your midwife can be the main professional who supports you during childbirth with little intervention.

-• Midwives also care for you and your baby in the first few weeks following the birth.
+• Midwives can also care for you and your baby in the first few weeks after the birth.

-• Midwives work in many settings including public hospitals, birth centres and private clinics.
+• They can work in many settings, including public hospitals, birth centres, private clinics and in the community.

 What is a midwife?